— A Step Backward: No Voice for Stakeholders in Updated Reconciliation Provisions. Click here to read the blog.

 — Upcoming Events and Webinars.
 See details below.

 — AHRQ Effective Program Updates.
 See details below.

-7. PIPC Submits Comments on ICER's Assessment of ALS Treatments.
+4. PIPC Submits Comments on ICER's Assessment of ALS Treatments.
 In a letter to the Institute for Clinical and Economic Review (ICER), the Partnership to Improve Patient Care (PIPC) submitted feedback on ICER's assessment of treatments for amyotrophic lateral sclerosis (ALS).
 The letter is critical of ICER's model structure for failing to appropriately represent a progressive disease such as ALS.
 PIPC also encourages ICER to factor in caregiver burden, as well as abandon the use of the discriminatory quality-adjusted life years (QALY) metric.
 "Given the severity of the disease, it is imperative that patients are able to access treatments as they become available," wrote PIPC Chair Tony Coelho.
 "PIPC encourages ICER to revisit its modeling choices to ensure that the model accurately represents the needs of and treatment value to the ALS patient population."
-Click here to also view the comments submitted by the ALS Association.

 Emerging Threats in States for Use of Discriminatory Metrics